 Meanwhile, entrepreneurs could also benefit from supply chain verification.
 You could use blockchain to ethically source products (like the million diamonds in everledger), ensuring that you avoid suspect parts or practices like those that infringe child labour laws.

-Similarly, ShipChain uses a blockchain-based platform to revolutionise the logistic sector.
+Similarly, ShipChain uses a blockchain-based platform to revolutionise the logistics sector.
 It uses smart contracts to cut out expensive middle-men who facilitate shipping, saving money and streamlining the service in one fell swoop.

 Finally, it would be great to have all donations to a charity verified, but why not also have donations to politicians verified too?
 It would provide transparency and would see trust in the political and charitable processes soar.